romland/xorzee/README.md

 [1] If it can run on that, it will run on any other.

-## working on
+## Working on now
 - take screenshots using dispmanx (in camera preview) -- check performance on Zero
-- recording is a bit too sensitive in these current settings (at least in low-light/night)
-- something is amiss with StopRecording (we do not stop when we should)
+	- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)

 ## Quick do's
 - add "signalSecret" setting (used primarily for 'fetch') -- used so that signals cannot be (as) easily spoofed
 - be able to ignore motion processing (ie. just use as 'real time' streamer)
 - rename all config options to use camelCase
 - Need better name: call it Aufero?
-- make a '... | bash' script (host on github)
 - set up a service (service file)
 - Merge doc/notes.txt into README or another .md
 - recordings: store (in meta) where motion was during the recorded clip (the tricky thing is the pre-buffer here) frame 1: [ points... ] frame 2: ...
 	- also store magnitude / frame in the meta
-- Write a small script to install ffmpeg
+- Write a script to install ffmpeg (and other dependencies, node12?)
 - test if we still need 'reducing' on lots of motion points (with recent optimization, maybe reducing cost more than it gives)
 - be able to _not record_ but remember event (a time-stamp will suffice?)
 - support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc
 - make the camera flips configurable
 - make brightness, contrast, etc configurable
-- can definitely increase requirements for 'send only activity' (it sends when there is virtuall no activity now)
+- can definitely increase requirements for 'send only activity' (it sends when there is virtually no activity now)

 ## TODO
+- recording is a bit too sensitive in these current settings (at least in low-light/night)
 - client side simulation of camera annotations

-- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)
 - ability to set an 'on' schedule (for signals and recording)
 - split 'signals' up into one signal per file (perhaps make signals-available and signals-enabled directories)
 - flesh out 'activity mails':